 above).
 Only 16% of their sample tested in the moderately to severely

 mentally handicapped (IQ less than 50).
 These numbers may, in fact, be artificially low.
 Tests that rely heavily on verbal instructions, questions, and responses almost certainly put people with autism at a disadvantage, as do tests that penalize the taker for longer response times.

 Not all people with autism are "savants".

 In fact, very few of them are.
 If

-you saw Rain Man and are planning borrow your cousin's autistic kid for
+you saw Rain Man and are planning to borrow your cousin's autistic kid for

-a weekend and go make a fortune counting cards in Vegas, you're
+a weekend so you can make a fortune counting cards in Vegas, you're

 probably in for a very expensive reality check.
 I've met a lot of people